zohararad/jader/README.md

 end
 ```

-`Jader::Configuration.includes` is an array that accepts raw Javascript strings that are, in turn, passed to the server-side template evaluation context.
+`Jader.configuration.includes` is an array that accepts raw Javascript strings that are, in turn, passed to the server-side template evaluation context.

 To give a more pragmatic example of using Jader inclusions, lets try using `I18n.js` on both server and client.